 Sample

-In this study, the data used comes from a survey developed by the ministère du Développement économique, de l’Innovation et de l’Exportation (Ministry of Economic Development, Innovation and Export Trade ) in collaboration with the ministère du Développement durable, de l'Environnement et de la Lutte contre les changements climatiques (Ministry of Sustainable Development, Environment and the Fight against Climate Change) (MDEIE, 2015).
-The original objective of this survey was to measure the evolution of the attention given to sustainable development by Quebec companies.
-The sample includes 1697 companies randomly selected by taking into consideration the distribution of companies in the regions of Quebec (stratified method).
-A total of 711 companies responded to the telephone survey for a 60.4% response rate.
-This database was obtained following an access to information request for research purposes in 2017.
-To meet the objective of this article, a subsample composed of all SMEs with 10–250 employees and very small enterprises with fewer than 10 employees were selected (N = 461 - MSME)
+In this study, the data used comes from a survey developed by the ministère du Développement économique, de l’Innovation et de l’Exportation (Ministry of Economic Development, Innovation and Export Trade ), in collaboration with the ministère du Développement durable, de l'Environnement et de la Lutte contre les changements climatiques (Ministry of Sustainable Development, Environment and the Fight against Climate Change) (MDEIE, 2015).
+The original objective of this survey was to measure the evolution of the attention given by Quebec companies to sustainable development.
+The sample includes 1697 companies, randomly selected by taking into consideration the distribution of companies in the regions of Quebec (stratified method).
+A total of 711 companies responded to the telephone survey, for a 60.4% response rate.
+This database was obtained, in 2017, following an Access to Information request for research purposes.
+To meet the objective of this article, a subsample composed of all SMEs with 10–250 employees and very small enterprises with fewer than 10 employees were selected (N = 461 - MSME).

 (TABLE 1 HERE)